Canyon Lake (Texas): Recreation

 There are several public parks on the shores of Canyon Lake that allow access to the lake for swimming, fishing and boating.

 There are 2 marinas located on the lake.
 The marinas have boats and jet skis available for rent.

 There are several public boat ramps on the lake as well as private boat ramps.
 Public access boat ramps are available free of charge.
 The private boat ramps at the marinas or in some of the parks are available to the public for a fee.
 There is no fishing or swimming allowed at any of the boat ramps.

 Lake level concerns

 Plans by GBRA to sell water from Canyon Lake to supply the fast-growing San Antonio and Austin regions have raised concerns that the lake will fall well below the established conservation pool level, potentially causing problems ranging from erosion and weakening of Canyon Dam to a decline in property values and possible health issues from the exposure of long-submerged land.
 This has led to several administrative actions and lawsuits over the future of Canyon Lake.

+On September 1, 2023, Canyon Lake dropped to its lowest pool level on record.
+As the water level continued to drop, ruins started appear that had previously been under water, including an old bridge and rubble from an old house.
+A cave that had previously been under water also became accessible without the use of diving equipment.

+On June 9, 2025, the amount of water flowing into Canyon Lake reached lows not seen in 100 years.